BRA1L0R/blog/pages/posts/how-to-blog.md

 Browsing through other blog sources written by fellow rustaceans I noticed a recurring pattern: **static site generators**.

 Even the [Rust blog](https://github.com/rust-lang/blog.rust-lang.org) is structured as such.
-This is where I drew my inspiration for serving the content, although I used [tokio](docs.rs/tokio) and [rocket](docs.rs/rocket/0.5.0-rc.3) whilst they [do not](https://github.com/rust-lang/blog.rust-lang.org/blob/master/serve/src/main.rs).
+I actually drew inspiration from that for serving the content, although I used [tokio](docs.rs/tokio) and [rocket](docs.rs/rocket/0.5.0-rc.3) whilst they [do not](https://github.com/rust-lang/blog.rust-lang.org/blob/master/serve/src/main.rs).

 But how could I ever scale down to such a rudimentary technology?
 The world isn't built upon static site generators.

 But <mark>I'm not the world</mark>.

-It might stupid at first, but once you realize how the weight of the "world" sliding down your shoulders as you settle down to a mediocre compromise comforts you, only then you can fathom the beauty of mediocrity[^1].
+It might sound stupid at first, but once you realize how the weight of the "world" sliding down your shoulders as you settle down to a mediocre compromise comforts you, only then you can fathom the beauty of mediocrity[^1].

 As you probably already figured out, this isn't just about blogs.
 It is a lesson about rationalizing ideas into achievable goals that fit the desired outcome.